Other monitoring and data

 Local Development Scheme monitoring

-Progress against the Local Development Scheme Authority Monitoring report
+Progress against the Local Development Scheme Authority Monitoring Report

 The Local Development Scheme (LDS), as required by The Planning and Compulsory Purchase Act 2004 (as amended by the Planning Act 2008 and Localism Act 2011), is produced to inform the community and other partners of the development plan documents that are being prepared for the area and the envisaged timescales for their preparation.

-It is also produced to establish the council’s priorities for the preparation of the development plan documents and their associated work programmes, including in relation to budgeting and resources.
-Part 8 of the Town and Country Planning (Local Planning) (England) Regulations 2012 contains the provision that an AMR must include details of each document referred to in the LDS, and the timetable and stage that each document has reached in its preparation.
+Part 8 of the Town and Country Planning (Local Planning) (England) Regulations 2012 contains the provision that an Authority Monitoring Report (AMR) must include details of each document referred to in the LDS, and the timetable and stage that each document has reached in its preparation.

 These details can be found within the Progress against the Local Development Scheme AMR.

-Publication date: October 2018
+Publication date: December 2024

 Attachment | Size |